Beyond Leakage and Complexity: Towards Realistic and Efficient Information Cascade Prediction: Method

 \header{\textbf{Second-stage Popularity Conversion Predictor.}} For {second-stage popularity conversion prediction}, we enrich the input with historical conversion signals and the predicted cascade popularity:

-where $\mathbf{h}_i^{\mathrm{his-con}}$ denotes historical conversion signals and $\hat{y}_i^{\mathrm{forward}}$ represents the predicted first-stage popularity as a proxy for propagation strength.
+where $\mathbf{h}_i^{\mathrm{his-con}}$ denotes historical conversion signals and $\hat{y}_i^{\mathrm{pop}}$ represents the predicted first-stage popularity as a proxy for propagation strength.
+The effectiveness of $\hat{y}_i^{\mathrm{pop}}$ is further analyzed in \cref{exp-second}.
 The final conversion prediction is generated by another MLP-based predictor as well:

-This two-stage framework directly enables a principled mapping from information propagation to real-world behavior conversion, overcoming the limitations of traditional cascade prediction that focus solely on scale.
-Our approach is both efficient and effective, leveraging corrected data splits and lightweight sequence modeling to achieve strong performance without architectural bloat.
+This two-stage framework enables principled mapping from propagation to real-world conversion, overcoming the scale-only limitation of traditional cascade prediction.
+By leveraging corrected data splits and lightweight sequence modeling, CasTemp achieves strong performance in a simple way.